aprilianto665/tailwindcss-portfolio-template/README.md

 # tailwindcss-portfolio-template

-Portfolio website template built with reactjs and tailwindcss
+Portfolio website template built with reactjs and tailwindcs